 Yes, top quality “He-Man” Dual Controls have been professionally installed in to the tuition vehicle for your safety and peace of mind.

 No, absolutely not.
 This is a total myth!
 If you perform well enough on the day, the examiner will pass you.

 No, unfortunately not!
 This is impossible to guarantee.
 All practical tests are carried out by DVSA (Driver and Vehicle Standards Agency) examiners and candidates are individually assessed on their merit during the test.
 Factors such as nerves or heightened expectation can affect even the most confident, well prepared candidate on test day.

-As things currently stand, no, however, from Monday 4 June 2018, learner drivers will be able to take driving lessons on motorways in England, Scotland and Wales.
+Yes, learner drivers can take driving lessons on motorways in England, Scotland and Wales.
 Learner drivers will need to be accompanied by a qualified, DVSA approved driving instructor such as myself, and must only take place in a car fitted with dual controls.
 Please, note that motorway driving isn’t being introduced to the driving test at this stage, therefore, any motorways lessons will be voluntary.
 It will be at the sole discretion of the driving instructor to decide when a learner driver is competent enough to experience motorway driving.